0x80/typescript-config/README.md

 ### Monorepo Configurations

-When using a monorepo, the packages that other packages depend on should use the enhanced variant.
+When using a monorepo, the packages that other packages depend on should use the "shared" variant.

-- `monorepo/library` - For shared libraries in a monorepo
+- `shared-library` - For shared libraries in a monorepo
-- `monorepo/react-library` - For shared React component libraries in a monorepo
+- `shared-react-library` - For shared React component libraries in a monorepo

 The `nextjs` and `service` configs are compatible with both monorepo and non-monorepo.

-For other project types, like a CLI or E2E app, you can probably just use the `base` configuration.
+For other project types, like a CLI or E2E app, you can use the `base` configuration.

 ## Assumptions and Recommendations